JimmyJHickey/RECaST/README.md

 This directory contains the code to reproduce the simulation results in the manuscript.
 "Transfer Learning with Uncertainty Quantification:
-Random Effect Calibration of Source to Target (RECaST)" Please contact Jimmy Hickey at `jhickey@ncsu.edu` for any help or. questions.
+Random Effect Calibration of Source to Target (RECaST)" Please contact Jimmy Hickey at `jhickey@ncsu.edu` for any help or questions.

 ## File descriptions